thosgood/this-weeks-finds/markdown/201-250/week229.md

 >       >What is "_the_ double branched cover"?
 Is there a way to choose a
 >       >canonical one, or is there only one in this case, for some reason?
 >
 > Good point.
-I hope there\'s a specially nice one.
+I hope there's a specially nice one.
 >
-> To pick a branched cover of B^3^ along C, it\'s necessary and
+> To pick a branched cover of B^3 along C, it's necessary and
-> sufficient to pick a homomorphism from the fundamental group of B^3^ -
+> sufficient to pick a homomorphism from the fundamental group of B^3 -
 > C to Z/2.
 This says whether or not the two sheets switch places as we
-> walk around C following some loop in B^3^ - C.
+> walk around C following some loop in B^3 - C.
 >
 >       >In the case of a sphere with 4 points removed it should be easy to
 >       >check.